clementB94/dashboard_python/README.md

 | ![image](https://user-images.githubusercontent.com/81488993/138512153-0945ff6c-2a62-4ae2-ac7f-04772facb028.png) | ![image](https://user-images.githubusercontent.com/81488993/138512195-ab0f2219-8724-4a1d-b679-8ba34e16afdf.png) |
 | ![image](https://user-images.githubusercontent.com/81488993/138511714-02ce0cce-8843-4f36-9f4a-5e0ec0053140.png) | ![image](https://user-images.githubusercontent.com/81488993/138511782-b06676ea-ed48-40ab-8a65-ab139dfec0cb.png) |

-What come to the eye directly is that overall athletes perform better and better in addition the slope of the curve is less and less strong, so maybe we can expect that worlds record become rarers and that athletes reach a point where the human body can't go further.
+What is most striking is that the athletes have progressed a lot since the beginning of the Olympics.
+In all the fields, the performances improve with time before stabilizing a little, in general since the years 70-80.
+Therefore, we can expect that worlds record become rarers and that athletes reach a point where the human body can't go further.
-The Histograms highlight that 'good' performances are common because most of the results are not so far from the record but doing a truly great performance is very rare, combined with the fact that boxes in the boxplots are getting smaller and smaller we can conclude that the athletes performances are increasingly close and high.
+The Histograms highlight that 'good' performances are common because most of the results are not so far away from the record but doing a truly great performance is very rare, combined with the fact that boxes in the boxplots are getting smaller and smaller we can conclude that the athletes performances are increasingly close and good.

 ## Weight/Height by sport (summer editions)

 ![image](https://user-images.githubusercontent.com/81488993/138570349-8a62af0b-4d7c-4854-9677-5981abd3b137.png)

-Here we have the height and weight displayed by sport and gender and there are clear differences by sport. in the men's scatter we have almost every sport with different dimensions and in both we see gymnastics need small height and height while basketball volleyball and handball need large height and weight.
+Here we have the height and weight displayed by sport and gender.
+We observe that there are notable differences depending on the sport.
+We already observe a certain trend between the Weight/Height ratio but some sports are totally out of this trend.
+Indeed if we take the case of men, we see that gymnasts meet this trend, but they are the smallest, as well as the lightest.
+Conversely, we have sports like volleyball or basketball where men are the tallest and among the heaviest.
+Among those who do not follow this trend, we find for example the Weightlifters who have to be very heavy and small.
+Or tug-of-war athletes who have to be very tall and very heavy.
+This is not surprising, as we can see that each sport requires very specific characteristics of size and weight depending on the type of sport, power or agility, team or individual, combat or precision etc.

 ## Sports and players wise medal Count

 ![image](https://user-images.githubusercontent.com/81488993/138592823-d6376df8-937d-4d60-8ea1-f57d9e591ae3.png)

-these tables summarizes who won the most medals and which sport give the most medals, we can see that sport that most people will think about when thinking about olympics games are indeed the most represented.
-The second table shows that micheal phelps is a legend of the olympics and that he has a very impressive number of gold medals compared to the others, we also see that a lot of athletes played for the Soviet Union which demonstrate their power at the time.
+These tables summarizes who won the most medals and which sport give the most medals, we can see that sport that most people will think about when thinking about olympics games are indeed the most represented.
+The second table shows for instance how Micheal Phelps is a legend of the olympics and that he has a very impressive number of gold medals compared to the others, we also see that a lot of athletes played for the Soviet Union which demonstrate their power at the time.
 Nevertheless there is a majority of American athletes in this list.

 ## Medal count by GDP and Population